QuilibriumNetwork/ceremonyclient/DOCKER-README.md

 Use latest version instead of `1.4.16`.

-> [!TIP]
-> You can use the `task build` command instead.
-See the [Task](#task) section below.

 The image that is built is light and safe.
-It is based on Alpine Linux with the Quilibrium node binary, not the source code, nor the Go development environment.
+It is based on Alpine Linux with the Quilibrium node binary, no source code, nor the Go development environment.
 The image also has the `grpcurl` tool that can be used to query the gRPC interface.

 ### Task

-You can also use the [Task](https://taskfile.dev/) tool, it a simple build tool that takes care of extracting parameters, building the image and running the container.
+You can also use the [Task](https://taskfile.dev/) tool, it is a simple build tool that takes care of extracting parameters and building the image.
 The tasks are all defined in [Taskfile.yaml](Taskfile.yaml).

 You can optionally create an `.env` file, in the same repository root folder to override specific parameters.
 Right now only one optional env var is supported and that is `QUILIBRIUM_IMAGE_NAME`, if you want to change the default image name from `quilibrium` to something else.
 If you are pushing your images to GitHub then you have to follow the GitHub naming convention and use a name like `ghcr.io/mscurtescu/ceremonyclient`.

-Bellow there are example interaction with `Task`.
+Bellow there are example interactions with `Task`.

 The node version is extracted from [node/main.go](node/main.go).
 This version string is used to tag the image.
 The git repo, branch and commit are read through the `git` command and depend on the current state of your working